Test Automation with Selenium and Docker – Framework Design

 Prerequisites

-Before we start, ensure you have the following installed on your machine:
+Please ensure you have the following installed on your machine:

 • Java (JDK 8 or higher)